All Episodes

 Again, you know, I say it and I say it loudly.

-It's the most beautiful word, but now I say religion, love, and a couple of other things are more beautiful because I got a lot of problem with the fake news when they said, Oh, other things are more important.
+It's the most beautiful word, but now I say religion, love, and a couple of other things are more beautiful because I got a lot of problem with the fake news when they said, oh, other things are more important.

-God, it's more important.
+God is more important.

 But these are the words.